pauldougan/dcs-client-python-prototype/README.md

 # Support

-If something does not make sense [raise an issue](https://github.com/alphagov/dcs-pilot-docs/issues/new)
+If something does not make sense in the DCS Pilot documentation [raise an issue](https://github.com/alphagov/dcs-pilot-docs/issues/new)

 # References